balaji1974/python-and-machinelearning/03 - Machine Learning Basics/README.md

 Types of Supervised Learning:
 -----------------------------
-But let’s break supervised learning further into classification, regression and recommendation.
+But let’s break supervised learning further into:
+Classification
+Regression and
+Recommendation

 Classification:
 Do you want to predict whether something is one thing or another?